mschorer/dpro_tmc2209_tool/README.md

-# TMC2209 Configurator and Monitor
+# TMC2209 Configurator and Monitor on DigiSpark Pro + OLED

 Used to set up and monitor 4 TMC2209s in my grbl cnc.